10 Great Florida Dining Experiences

-There are literally hundreds of restaurants and unique foods to try, from historic classics to cozy beach shacks with a view.
+There are literally hundreds of top restaurants in Florida and unique foods to try, from historic classics to cozy beach shacks with a view.

 If you’re looking for a short list to guide you, here are some bucket-list eating experiences, each worth planning an entire road trip around.

 A dozen fresh raw Apalachicola oysters at the Hole in the Wall (Apalachicola)